ainumaisarah/webapp/README.md

 10. Reviews and Ratings Page

+Customers who want to leave the review can view previous customers' experience with their stay.
+The overall experience will calculate the overall rating of the previous customers.
+Customers can leave their own feedback using a 5-star rating system.
 ![WhatsApp Image 2025-01-15 at 20 52 40_98ec53d8](https://github.com/user-attachments/assets/253c0d09-bc4f-4d06-924c-73427c0fe2d8)
 ![WhatsApp Image 2025-01-15 at 20 52 54_c98dc1f2](https://github.com/user-attachments/assets/dbb236c0-2e68-4a34-b461-6f3c5abcbe3e)
 ![WhatsApp Image 2025-01-15 at 20 53 09_ff854395](https://github.com/user-attachments/assets/8f7995a1-59f9-4450-b315-568e033728ab)

+The logged in customer can update or delete their review after posted.
 ![WhatsApp Image 2025-01-15 at 20 53 25_7a41c869](https://github.com/user-attachments/assets/c4c09b6a-9548-4695-9594-0064a40d36ba)
 ![WhatsApp Image 2025-01-15 at 20 53 52_daebe695](https://github.com/user-attachments/assets/33017097-65a1-4dd9-8db4-cb8c88dbc6c3)